konvajs/site/source/docs/react/DOM_Portal.md

 layout: react_page
 ---

+## How to draw Konva elements outside your component tree?

+Currently `react-konva` doesn't support `React.createPortal` API.

+FYI, community project [react-konva-portal](https://github.com/papahigh/react-konva-portal) which moves your `react-konva` components across groups, layers and canvas elements regardless component hierarchy.

 ## How to draw DOM elements (like inputs or divs) inside of Konva stage?

-Currently `react-konva` doesn't support `React.createPortal` API.
 If you want to have some DOM nodes as part of your canvas tree you can create your own custom `Portal` component that will draw DOM nodes outside of `Konva.Stage`.

 DOM nodes may still looks like a part of canvas if you place them on top of canvas element with absolute position.